In SAS, the data set is an essential part of the analysis, and you must know all sorts of things about the data.

 - The IF statement is executed after the entire observation is read and loaded into the PDV.

-The KEEP= option on the SET statement is applied before the PDV is built and only the listed variables will be read from the incoming data set and will be included in the PDV.
-This can significantly improve performance when dealing with large datasets.
+The KEEP= option on the SET statement is applied before the PDV is built, and only the listed variables will be read from the incoming data set and included in the PDV.
+It can significantly improve performance when dealing with large datasets.